avit/styleguide/README.md

 0. Leave no trailing whitespace of any kind.

-0. Do not leave a blank line at the bottom of the file.
+0. Use Unix-style line endings.
+This means every line (including the last line!) must be terminated by `\n` (*BSD/Solaris/Linux/OSX users are covered by default, Windows users have to be extra careful.)

-0. Use Unix-style line endings. (*BSD/Solaris/Linux/OSX users are covered by default, Windows users have to be extra careful.)
+0. Do not leave additional blank lines at the bottom of the file.

 0. Keep lines 94 characters wide or less.